In 12 Rules For Life author Jordan Peterson provides a guide to a fulfilled life with advice based on ethics, religion

 Parents, Peterson says, must act as (caring) proxies for the world.

 He also says no adult human could tolerate being dominated by an upstart child.

 When you do that, you will harbor resentment which will lead to revenge either directly or indirectly.
 That’s why you shouldn’t allow your children to behave in a way that will make you dislike them.

-It means to focus on what you can change and what you can do, instead of wasting time on everything that’s wrong.
+It means focusing on what you can change and what you can do, instead of wasting time on everything that’s wrong.